EstimationPro AI EstimationPro AI

 Should I show my markup on the estimate?

 This depends on your business model and client relationship.
 Showing markup builds trust and transparency with informed clients.
 However, many contractors prefer to build markup into unit prices to keep the presentation simple.
 For cost-plus contracts, you must show markup separately.
-Choose the approach that fits your market.
+For more on this, see markup vs margin explained.

 Why Contractors Choose EstimationPro AI